lfyuomr-gylo/anki-rest-helper/README.md

 - automatic cards organization: put your cards in the appropriate decks by defining organization rules.
 - note type generation with meta-templating of card templates.
 It's useful for verb conjugation learning.
 - static media files upload to Anki
-- automatic note content population using a separate tool.
+- custom script-based note processing --- modify arbitrary fields of notes using a custom-defined script

 # How to use it